ammonshepherd/cowl/README.md

     ruby /home/billy/cowl

-Running without any options will create a copy of the images, OCR them, put a watermark on the copies, and combine them all into on PDF.
+Running without any options will create a copy of the images, OCR them, put a watermark on the copies, and combine them all into one PDF.

 The default text for the watermark is hard coded in the cowl script.
 You can change it there, or use the -t option.